digitalTraceData/digitalTraceData.github.io/project.md

   - If you redesigned or expanded the study, what would most improve it: another platform, data donation, survey linkage, designed big data, manual labels, better sampling, external benchmarks, or stronger model validation?
   - Does your final presentation make the whole logic visible: research question, target and observed population, collection method, error framework, model or analysis, findings, ethics and PRIDE, limitations, and next steps?
 - **Submit the slides and the PRIDE form before the deadline (see weekly schedule)** through the link on the home page.
 Please name your file groupX_PRIDE.pdf, groupX_presentation.pdf.
-- Present the group project in week 8 (see weekly schedule). **Groups Cheetah, Pardus, Lynx and Tigris are present from 11:00 - 13:00.
-Groups Onca, Uncia, Leo, Puma and Caracal are present from 13:00 - 15:00.
-We expect all groups to actively engage with questions and discussion.**
+- Present the group project in week 8 (see weekly schedule).
+We expect all groups to actively engage with questions and discussion.
 - During the presentations, we require all other groups to active participate in the discussion and ask questions.

 Grading: